 Table 2.
 Correction factors to account for N volatilization losses during and after land application of animal manure."
-12 application also allows for nitrification ctup season.
+12 application also allows for nitrification crop season.
 This is more importan The time of application influences manure and nutrient loss from soil for N tn manures with high organic nutrient availability and potential available for plant uptake the next systems.
 Iowa research has shown Fall applications allow more time organic N mineralization with fall manure to mineralize so they are that fall versus springtime P and for organic N and P portions of agronomic issue for fertilizers or matter content, such as bedded manure.
 The increased time for K application usually is not an of Application important issue for manure with large ing or denitrification with excessively ammonium-N concentration, such as liquid swine manure.
 Coarse-textured wet spring conditions.
-This is a more important issue for manure with high soils, with high permeability, are the potential nitrate loss through leachlosses.
+This is a more important issue for manure with high potential nitrate loss through leachsoils, with high permeability, are the losses.
 Manure applied in the spring of ammonium and therefore more most likely to have leaching losses.
 Fine- and moderately fine-textured most likely to have denitrification mineralization before crop uptake. soils, prone to excess wetness, are Delayed mineralization can be an in cold springs.
-With manure that has less time for organic N and P organic matter content, especially slow the mineralization and nimficaimportant consideration for manure tion processes and is an especially temperature is 50° F and cooling at the four-tuch soil depth.
-This will by the appropriate correction factor.
+With manure that has less time for organic N and P organic matter content, especially slow the mineralization and nimficaimportant consideration for manure the four-tuch soil depth.
+This will tion processes and is an especially containing a large portion of N as atmmonium.

 Application Method Incorporation Volatilization Correction Factor

 Direct injection 1 0.98-1.00

-Broadcast (liquid/solid) Immediate incorporation 66:0-56:0
+Broadcast (liquid/solid) Immediate incorporation 66.0-56.0

 Broadcast (Bquid) No incorporation 0.73-0.90

 Broadcast (solid) No incorporation 0.70-0.85

 Imgation No incorporation 0.60-0.75